kr55/ssiscataloger/faq.md

 SSIS Catalog Migration Wizard migrates environment variable and project/package parameter server-side values from source to target SSISDB.
 You can also update their values during the migration using a proactive recommendation process.

 ### How many seats are available in one license?
-All SSIS Catalog Migration Wizard licenses offer multi-seat access and grant access to all the users on the server or computer where it is installed.
+All SSIS Catalog Migration Wizard license editions offer multi-seat access and grant access to all the users on the server or computer where it is installed.

 ### How many licenses do I need to buy for my SSISDB migration?
-You can migrate SSISDB between any SQL servers from the server where the tool is installed.
+You can migrate SSISDB between any SQL Servers from the server where the tool is installed.
 So, if your source and target SSISDB can be connected from a single server, you would need only a single license.

 ### We are an educational institute or non-profit organization.
 Can we get any offer or discount on the license?
 We offer exclusive discounts to educational institutes and non-profit organizations.
 To check the offer, write an email to support@azureops.org from your official email address.
 The offer will be tagged to the official email address and can only be availed when using the email as the billing address.